meyfa/ka-mensa-ui/README.md

 ### The Git Way

 Clone this repository somewhere.
 Make sure Node and npm are installed on your system.
 Then run `npm install`.
+For configuration, see the `.env` file.

-Open up `config.js` and configure to your liking.
 Pay special attention to setting the API endpoint so that requests can be sent to your API server.

 If you now run `npm run build`, the frontend will be compiled with the configured options and the result placed in the `dist` directory.
 Throw it on a